jamesfiltness/tuneify/README.md

 # Tuneify

-A project to explore building an isomorphic React/Redux app.
+A project to explore building an isomorphic React/Redux app backed by a servless architecture.
 The idea is that a streaming music app can be built using the LastFm and YouTube Apis.
-Current progress is a functioning autocomplete that leverages the LastFm Api to pull back artist, album and track results.
+Current progress is a functioning prototype featuring an autocomplete search, artist and album routes.

 ## Tech used: